henrystoldt/MAPLEAF/README_Dev.md

 See below for how to run unit and regression tests individually

 ## Running Unit Tests
-**Note:** The Tests Github action runs these tests after every commit to master Unit Testing Framework Info: https://docs.python.org/3/library/unittest.html
+**Note:** The Tests Github action runs these tests after every push to master Unit Testing Framework Info: https://docs.python.org/3/library/unittest.html